SteadyGiant/nj-school-funding-scraper/README.md

 ## Results

 The full dataset is in the `data/` folder.
-It contains funding scenarios for all school districts in NJ.
+It contains funding scenarios for all(?) school districts in NJ.

+## Instructions

+If you want to copy me, just run all lines of `R/compile_data.R`.
+See "Requirements" below for dependencies.

-## Issues
+## Challenges

 This website is dynamically generated ("Javascript is modifying the state of the DOM"), so `rvest`'s functions cannot extract the data. [`rdom`](https://github.com/cpsievert/rdom) takes care of this.